danrday/githubScraper/README.md

 # githubScraper

-server reads relative filepath and finds the matching user on github returns weekly and monthly commits in the DOM
+server reads relative filepath and finds the matching user on github.

-modules:
+Returns user's weekly and monthly commits in the DOM

+# technologies used

 cheerio
 express